Sirius Dog Sled Patrol: Organization

-Currently, the Sirius Dog Sled Patrol consists of 12 patrolmen and two radio operators.
+As of 2015, the Sirius Dog Sled Patrol consisted of 12 patrolmen and two radio operators.

-Responsibilities
+Operational structure

 Sled patrolling is divided into two periods.
 Depending on when the ice becomes thick enough, the autumn patrol starts sometime in November, and lasts until late-December.
 The sun sets for the last time around the beginning of November, and in the increasing darkness the winter storms get progressively worse, and more frequent.
 Getting home before Christmas is therefore not always possible for members of the unit.
 Around the end of January, when the weather stabilizes, and the sun reappears, the longer journeys begin and last until June, when the ice begins to break apart and drift southwards.
 During this period, the six sled teams will cover a large part of the coastline, and within a period of three to four years all areas will be visited.

 Recruitment and training

 Candidates for the Sirius Dog Sled Patrol must have completed their compulsory service in the Danish Defense.
 At the tryouts, seven men are selected to start on about six months of various training courses.
 Women can apply, but none have yet.